aimlcommunitybd/aimlcommunitybd/legal/coc.md

 ---

 ## **Code of Conduct**
-To ensure a respectful, inclusive, and productive environment, all members are expected to adhere to the following guidelines:
+To ensure a respectful, inclusive, and productive environment, everyone are expected to adhere to the following guidelines:

 1. **Be Respectful & Inclusive**
    - Treat all members with kindness and respect, regardless of experience level, background, or opinions.